pdehaan/fxa-discoverability-shield-study/docs/TELEMETRY.md

           "type": "string" // timestamp of interaction event or enrollment },
         "fxaState": {
-          "type": "string" // one of: verfied, unverfied, none },
+          "type": "string" // one of: verified, unverified, none },
         "interactionType": {
           "type": "string" // see list above for possible values, or `none`